dalienst/plann/README.md

-# plannit
+# Plannit

-Streamline your daily tasks and projects with plannit, your all-in-one corporate task management solution.
+Streamline your daily tasks and projects with Plannit, your all-in-one corporate task management solution.